Course Offerings

 Course Objectives

-Students will be able to demonstrate the importance and differences in keeping and serving beer styles and be able to identify and analyze the different ingredients, problematic off-flavors, and pairing abilities of beer.
+Demonstrate the importance and differences in keeping and serving beer styles and identify and analyze the different ingredients, problematic off-flavors and pairing abilities of beer

 Outline of Instruction